Looter (character): Fictional character biography

-Looter begins attending Supervillains Anonymous meetings that was held at a church and also attended by Boomerang, Doctor Bong, Grizzly, Hippo, Mirage, Porcupine II, and others.
+Looter begins attending Supervillains Anonymous meetings that was held at a church and also attended by Boomerang, Doctor Bong, Grizzly, Hippo, Mirage, Porcupine, and others.
 At another Supervillains Anonymous meeting, Looter and Grizzly tell about their violent run-ins with Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body).

-During the Spider-Verse storyline, Spider-Man and Silk run into Looter who has stolen a Spider-Tank and Spiderling outfits from Spider-Island II which was used as the base of the Superior Spider-Man (back when Doctor Octopus' mind was in Peter Parker's body).
+During the Spider-Verse storyline, Spider-Man and Silk run into Looter who has stolen a Spider-Tank and Spiderling outfits from Spider-Island, which was used as the base of the Superior Spider-Man (back when Doctor Octopus' mind was in Peter Parker's body).
 Spider-Man and Silk defeat Looter while his fleeing henchmen were defeated when Spider-UK, MC2 Spider-Girl, and Spider-Ham arrive.

 During the Hunted storyline, Looter was seen as a patron at the Pop-Up with No Name.

 Powers, abilities, and equipment

 Fester received abnormal abilities from the meteor he discovered.
 The gases inside it provided him with extreme strength, stamina, durability, agility, and leaping.
 On one occasion, he was able to convert the radiation of certain meteors into microwave form.
 By drawing their energies onto himself, he grew in stature.
 As the Meteor Man, Fester has immense physical attributes.
-Compare to Captain America, he is much stronger than Spider-Man.

 The Looter has access to various types of equipment.
-He utilizes the "Dazzle Gun" (a gun that produces flashing, but blinding lights for quick getaways), a self-inflating helium balloon, and an upgraded stealth suit with bionics in its fabric to enhance his own powers even further.
-Throughout his bizarre career, he wielded weapons from Stilt-Man, the Shocker, the Unicorn, the Trapster, and the Mauler.
+He utilizes the "Dazzle Gun" (a gun that produces flashing, but blinding lights for quick getaways), a self-inflating helium balloon, and an upgraded stealth suit with bionics in its fabric to enhance his powers.
+Throughout his career, he wielded weapons from Stilt-Man, the Shocker, the Unicorn, the Trapster, and the Mauler.

 Other versions

-Spider-Man Loves Mary Jane

 In Spider-Man Loves Mary Jane, Mary Jane's high school counselor Mr. Limke uses the identity of the Looter.